Planetbiru/MagicObject/tutorial.md

 }
 ```

+**7. findFirstIfExistsBy**

-* findFirstIfExistsBy &raquo; search data from database by any column values and return first record.
+&raquo; search data from database by any column values and return first record.
 This method require database connection.

 Method type: magic